datatogether/research/web_archiving/readme.md

 Please **help us improve this resource**!
 We welcome additions and corrections.
 You can do this in a number of ways:

-* Edit the spreadsheet directly &ndash; the spreadsheet is publicly editable.

 * Leave a comment on the spreadsheet.
 You can use Google docs' built-in facility for putting comments into spreadsheet cells, and tell us something that way.

 * Log an issue in this repo.